 “TALOS is about leveraging the benefits of MON-25, which will reduce the amount of power needed for spacecraft when operating in extremely low temperatures,” said TALOS Project Manager Greg Barnett at NASA’s Marshall Space Flight Center in Huntsville, Alabama.

 The thrusters burn mixed oxides of nitrogen and monomethyl hydrazine propellants (MON-25/MMH), which are capable of operating at low temperatures for an extended period of time without freezing.
 Although MON-25 has been tested since the 1980s, no spacecraft currently uses the propellant.
-TALOS is capable of operating at a wide propellant temperature range, between -40 and 80 degrees Fahrenheit.
-That’s compared to state-of-the-art thrusters of the same size that generally operate between 45 and 70 degrees Fahrenheit.
+TALOS is capable of operating at a wide propellant temperature range, between -40 and 80 degrees Fahrenheit (-40 and 27 degrees Celsius).
+That’s compared to state-of-the-art thrusters of the same size that generally operate between 45 and 70 degrees Fahrenheit (7 and 21 degrees Celsius).

 “NASA will soon verify this versatile thruster design for space so that the agency and commercial companies can easily implement the technology in future missions,” said Barnett.
 “Astrobotic plans to use this thruster design on their lunar lander that will deliver science and technology payloads to the Moon for NASA in 2021.”